 1. Monitoring and review 2

-2. Terminology
+2. Terminology 3

-3. Definitions and age-related arrangements 5
+3. Definitions and age-related arrangements 4

-Multi agency working - Safeguarding Partners & Children's Social Care 6
+Multi agency working - Safeguarding Partners & Children's Social Care 5

-Child protection definition 6
+Child protection definition 5

-Safeguarding definition - Working together to safeguarding children 2018 6
+Safeguarding definition - Working together to safeguarding children 2018 5

-Safeguarding definition - Keeping Children Safe in Education 2022 6
+Safeguarding definition - Keeping Children Safe in Education 2022 5

-Safeguarding Adults 7
+Safeguarding Adults

-The difference between safeguarding and child protection 7
+The difference between safeguarding and child protection 6

-Abuse and neglect - child and young person context 7
+Abuse and neglect - child and young person context 6

-4. Purpose 8
+4. Purpose

-5. Policy 8
+Policy

-Safeguarding culture of the organisation 8
+Safeguarding culture of the organisation

-Divisional Safeguarding Board 9
+Divisional Safeguarding Board

-What staff should read and be aware of 10
+What staff should read and be aware of

-Whole service approach to Safeguarding 11
+Whole service approach to Safeguarding

-Children with special educational needs and disabilities or physical health issues 11
+Children with special educational needs and disabilities or physical health issues

-Virtual school heads 11
+Virtual school heads

-6. Procedure 12
+6. Procedure

-Roles and responsibilities 12
+Roles and responsibilities 11

-Information sharing and managing the child protection file 14
+Information sharing and managing the child protection file 13

-LADO referral criteria (KCSIE2022) - meeting the harm threshold 15
+LADO referral criteria (KCSIE2022) - meeting the harm threshold 14

-Children potentially at greater risk of harm 15
+Children potentially at greater risk of harm

-Unexplained body marks 16
+Unexplained body marks 15

-A disclosure from an Individual 16
+A disclosure from an Individual

-Risk Assessment 18
+Risk Assessment

-Following a report - what to consider 18
+Following a report - what to consider 17

-Options to manage the report 19
+Options to manage the report

 Unsubstantiated, unfounded, false or malicious reports

-Safeguarding and supporting the victim 20
+Safeguarding and supporting the victim

+Safeguarding and supporting the alleged perpetrator(s)

+Setting priorities

+Allegation of abuse by one or more Individuals on another Individual

+Allegation of abuse of an Individual who is not registered at our provision - staff involved

+Allegation of abuse of an Individual who is not registered at our provision- third party involved

+σ σ σ σ σ σ σ σ σ σ σ σ σ σ σ σ σ σ σ